sit-dsa/dsa01-overview/README.md

 ## Compilation

 Show the instructor that you have successfully compiled the C++ file in this repository.
+- ignore the output files in the repository and show the instructor how you have don this

 ## Submitting the assignment

 There is no submit button for assignments.
 Instead, submissions are actually just a commit to the repository.
 To submit this assignment, you need to add, commit, and push your changes to the repository.
 You can do this in the GitHub codespace or on your own machine.

-We will provide you with feedback through GitHub.
-You can view this feedback by going to the "Pull requests" tab and clicking on the pull request that was created already.
+Let your instructor know once you're done with the final "Hello World" task here.
+We will then provide you with feedback through the feedback Pull Request (PR).
+You can view this feedback by going to the "Pull requests" tab and clicking on the PR that was created already.